Common Name(s): Makore

 Odor: No characteristic odor.

-Allergies/Toxicity: Although severe reactions are quite uncommon, Makore has been reported to cause eye, throat, and skin irritation.
+Allergies/Toxicity: Although severe reactions are quite uncommon, Makore has been reported to cause eye, throat, and skin irritation, as well as headache, giddiness, and central nervous system and blood effects.
 See the articles Wood Allergies and Toxicity and Wood Dust Safety for more information.

 Pricing/Availability: Available in lumber and veneer form.
 Prices should be in the mid range for an imported hardwood.
 Boards and veneer with figured grain patterns are likely to be much more expensive.